A Quick Guide to Framing on a Budget: No Fluff

 Lastly, attach the D-rings using the previous marks as a guide.
 If you’re unsure then place the rings 1/3rd down, not halfway.

-Attach the wire and you’re all done.
+Attach the wire using a secure knot and you’re all done.

-Cutting Your Own Mat Board (Mounts) to Save Money
+5. Cut Your Own Mat Board (Mounts) to Save Money

 My advice is to hunt around for a good quote and get a framing service to cut a mat board (mount) to your requirements.

-It looks expensive and is now officially POSH.
+It looks expensive and POSH.

 Alternatively, you could buy a sheet of watercolor paper or a regular tinted card.
+If your art or art print is precious always use acid-free paper.

+Measure up accurately and cut the aperture larger than the image itself.
+I typically leave a 5-10mm border.
 Again an extra borderline will add some style and there are two ways you could do it.

-Firstly you can use a double mount, with a black card or paper beneath and the tinted paper on top.
+Firstly you can use a double mount, with a black card or paper beneath and a tinted paper on top.
+Make the top card aperture 2mm bigger all-round.
+For this to look good, you have to be super accurate.

+Pencil the line very lightly and then use a fine-liner pen.
 Test the pen first on a piece of scrap in case it bleeds.

 A pigment ink 0.5mm pen will work.